Compensation for Rollover Injuries

 How much would my rollover accident claim be worth?

 Unfortunately, there is no simple answer to this question.
 Each case is different, so it’s problematic to predict how much compensation you could be awarded without all the information.
 Factors such as the severity of the accident and your injuries and how much blame can be placed on the person who caused the accident will determine the amount that may be awarded.
-Once a Jurewitz Law Group lawyer has met with you and we have all the details of your case, we can determine which types of compensation you are eligible for, and give you an educated estimate of what your claim might be worth.
+Once a Jurewitz Law Group Injury & Accident Lawyers lawyer has met with you and we have all the details of your case, we can determine which types of compensation you are eligible for, and give you an educated estimate of what your claim might be worth.

 What exactly are damages?

 Damages are compensation.
 As a result of your vehicle rollover accident, you have suffered one or more types of loss.
 These losses are for the financial hardship you have from vehicle damage, medical bills, or losing your wages because your injury prevents you from working.
-Another type of loss you can experience is emotional distress following the accident that can cause anxiety, depression, fear, sleep loss, and even post-traumatic stress disorder.
+Another type of loss you can experience is emotional distress following the accident which can cause anxiety, depression, fear, sleep loss, and even post-traumatic stress disorder.

 A successful personal injury claim will result in you being awarded damages for these losses.
 The damages will reimburse you for the monetary amount of your expenses, as well as an assigned value for your emotional suffering based on certain factors.